Yeshe-Ö

 Yeshe-Ö (c.
-959–1040) (spiritual names: Jangchub Yeshe-Ö, Byang Chub Ye shes' Od, Lha Bla Ma, Hla Lama Yeshe O, Lalama Yixiwo, also Dharmaraja ('Noble King') was the first notable lama-king in Tibet.
+959–1040; Tibetan: ཡེ་ཤེས་འོད་, Wylie: ye shes 'od; spiritual names Lha bLama Yeshes 'Od, Byang Chub Ye Shes 'Od, Lha Bla Ma, Lalama Yixiwo, also Dharmaraja – 'Noble King') was the first notable lama-king in Tibet.
 Born as Khor-re, he is better known as Lhachen Yeshe-Ö, his spiritual name.

 Yeshe-Ö was the second king in the succession of the kingdom of Guge in the southwestern Tibetan Plateau.
 Yeshe-Ö abdicated the throne in c.
 975 to become a lama.
 In classical Tibetan historiography, the restoration of an organized and monastic tradition of Tibetan Buddhism is attributed to him.
 He built Tholing Monastery in 997 when Tholing was the capital of Guge.
 Yeshe-Ö' sponsored novitiates, including the great translator Rinchen Zangpo.

 Early life and rule

 From a young age, Yeshe-Ö was interested in religious matters.
 He was the son of king Tashi-gon (bKra-shis-mgon), and ruled the merged kingdoms of Tashigon and Detsugon, covering the regions of Purang and Guge and Zanskar, Spiti and Lahaul and Upper Kinnaur.
 He ruled over the combined Purang-Guge Kingdom from 967.

 Yeshe-Ö', better known by his spiritual name, Lhachen Yeshe-Ö, was the first notable lama-king in Tibet.
 His first act as king was to issue commands decreed under the title bka’ shog chen mo ('Great Dictums'), which reflected his primary aim of ruling his kingdom theocratically: it was the reason that he came to be known as 'a king and monk'.
 This orientation was to ensure propagation of Buddhism throughout Tibet.
 He commanded farmers and nomads to pay an endowment fee towards the maintenance of the monastery.